Gummiees/frontend-challenge/README.md

 In some cases, like for sorting, I chose the easier to code plus easier to understand way, and simply remove all the voices from the DOM, and print them again.
 For the filtering however, I decided to not do that, and hide all the voices at first, to then show only the filtered ones.

+### `FirefoxFunctionalities`

+The code related to the class is needed since Firefox does not implement the pseudo class `::-webkit-search-cancel-button`, and there is no cancel button at all for an input with `type=search`, so I had to implement it manually.

+This class was not necessary at all, but since it's a group of functions related only to Firefox, I decided to group them inside a class.
+With this, I can demonstrate some more knowlege about JS classes and `this` scope.

+For instance, on the `searchBarListener` method, I use arrow functions, so `this` has the parent scope, not the funcion one.
+In this case, the parent is the class, so I can call other funcions from the class.

 ### `getTags`

 At first I made the `getTags` function to return an Array, not a Set.
 Then I realized that, since I don't want any element repeated, using a Set made the code easier to read, and reduced the size of the function.